rickb777/runtemplate/README.md

 It is intended to be used directly from the command-line and also with `go generate`.

-It supports light-weight dependency checking, i.e. much less work is done when the generated output file already exists and is up to date.
+It supports light-weight dependency checking, i.e. less work is done when the generated output file already exists and is up to date.

 ## Command-Line